Underrated Eyeshadow Palettes (with swatches)

 MAC Art Library Flame-Boyant Palette

 It seems to me that these shadows have a softer press than the single shadows that I have from Mac.
-The shade flame-boyant (3rd row, 2nd shade) has fallout when used regardless of whether I apply it with a brush or a finger.
-I do not ever wet my brush, so I can’t speak on whether that would improve the fallout during application.
+The shade Flame-Boyant (3rd row, 2nd shade) has fallout when applied, regardless of whether I use a brush or my finger.
+I never wet my brush, so I can’t speak to whether that would improve the fallout during application.
 La vita mocha (1st row, 4th shade) also has a small amount of fallout during application, but it makes a nice smokier tone without being too heavy.
-I have slightly hooded eyes and find that if I go too dark on the lid it makes my hood appear heavier, which I didn’t experience with this shade.
+I have slightly hooded eyes and find that if I go too dark on the lid, it makes my hood appear heavier, which I didn’t experience with this shade.
 Dali wood (2nd row, 3rd shade) is very pigmented, so I’d be careful not to pick up too much product initially, but it does blend easily.
-The shade embark (2nd row, 4th shade) definitely has a softer press in this palette than the single refill pan that I already had.
+The shade Embark (2nd row, 4th shade) definitely has a softer press in this palette than the single refill pan that I already had.

 MAC Art Library Flame-Boyant Palette swatches on medium dark skin